reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 Each class contains 750 samples, ensuring a balanced dataset for training and evaluation.

 ## Cross-Validation
 To ensure robust evaluation and to prevent overfitting, we employed 6-fold cross-validation.
-This approach divides the dataset into six subsets, training the model on five subsets while using the sixth for validation.
+This approach divides the dataset into six subsets, training the model on five subsets while using the sixth for validation (around 100-110 samples per validation set).

 ## Hyperparameters
 The following table lists the hyperparameters used in our model: